Exist Archive: Development

 The game was first announced in July 2015, as a collaboration between Spike Chunsoft and tri-Ace in a fourteen-page article in Weekly Famitsu.
-The game will be developed by much of the same tri-Ace staff that had worked on the first Valkyrie Profile game, with assistance from Spike Chunsoft staff as well.
+The game was developed by much of the same tri-Ace staff that had worked on the first Valkyrie Profile game, with assistance from Spike Chunsoft staff as well.
 Other key staff for the game include character designer Mino Taro of Konami's Love Plus series, and music composer Motoi Sakuraba, composer for tri-Ace's Valkyrie Profile and Star Ocean series.
-A trailer for the game was shown at the Tokyo Game Show in September 2015.
-Trailers for each of the game's characters were released over time through Famitsus YouTube channel.
-The game was first announced to be released on November 26, 2015, before being delayed to its final release date, December 17, 2015.
-Shortly after the game's Japanese release, Spike Chunsoft announced that there would be downloadable content collaborations some of tri-Ace's other games, including Valkyrie Profile and Star Ocean 5 games.
+Although it was originally scheduled for release on November 26, 2015, the game was delayed to its final release date, December 17.
+Shortly after the game's Japanese release, Spike Chunsoft began downloadable content collaborations with some of tri-Ace's other games, including Valkyrie Profile and Star Ocean 5 games.
 The collaborations, released in March 2016, consisted of character costumes based on character's from the two aforementioned titles, along with a costume to dress up as Monokuma, the primary antagonist from Spike Chunsoft's Danganronpa series of video games.

 Until April 2016, no information had been announced in regards to an English language release of the game.
 NIS America, a frequent publisher for Spike Chunsoft games in English (Danganronpa 1, Danganronpa 2, Danganronpa Another Episode), gave a "no comment" response when asked about localizing the title.
-On April 25, 2016, Aksys Games announced that they would be localizing Exist Archive for release in North America on October 18, 2016.
-On September 8, Aksys Games confirmed that it would be released in Europe on the same day as a digital-only release.
+Aksys Games acquired the rights to localize Exist Archive and released it in North America on October 18, 2016.
+Aksys Games released the game in Europe as a digital-only release on September 8.